Waratah West

 Waratah West features high concentrations of group households, with a fairly typical median household size

 Family households account for 58.4% of all households, including 19.3% couples with children, 25.2% couples without children, and 11.2% single parent families.
 Non-family households constitute the remaining 41.6%, with lone person households at 27.9% and group households comprising 13.7%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+The median household size is 2.4 people, aligning with the Regional NSW average.

 Frequently Asked Questions - Households